wesf90/wp-wf-sections/readme.txt

 ####Creating Ad Placements####

 This plugin also allows you to quickly create sectional ad placements by setting the size in the shortcode or function call (shown above).
 A pre-filled stand-in image will be inserted as the content of your section by default.
-This can always be taken out later and replaced with your actual ad (for example: adsense).
+This can always be taken out later and replaced with your actual ad's code.
 This is a great tool for creating design mockups.

 == Installation ==